Updated on May 25, 2023

 What Does Bed Bug Poop Look Like?

-The poop of bed bugs appears as the cluster of tiny spots on the surface; these droppings consist of digested blood, so these spots look dark reddish or similar to black in color when they dry.
+The frass (poop) of bed bugs appears as a cluster of tiny spots.
+These droppings consist of digested blood, so the spots tend to have a dark red tint to them.

 See Also: Pictures of Termite Poop

 Pictures of Bed Bug Droppings

 As mentioned, finding bed bug fecal stains is one of the easiest ways to verify an infestation.
 Begin your search along the bed frame and in its cracks.
 You’ll start noticing them in the corners, edges, seams, or creases of your mattress, in the box springs, or under the sheets.

 While there are many myths about bed bugs, one of the biggest is that they’re only found in your bed.
 In reality, they will also infest other furniture where humans tend to remain still for long periods of time.
 If you find what appears to be bed bug stains on your couch, don’t dismiss it!

 You may also find the droppings on the carpet, along the edges of the wall, and other places near the bed they might be hiding.

 See Also: What Does Cockroach Poop Look Like?

 There’s a little trick you can use when trying to identify bed bug fecal matter.
 Whether you’re dealing with fresh bed bug droppings or dried poop with a blackish color, the results will be the same.

 You can test the suspected bed bug feces with only a paper tower or spray bottle of cold water.
 Whether the poop appears to be coffee grounds or little black ink stains from a fine-tip ballpoint pen, the results will be the same.